celine-mwah/cod_console_v1/README.md

-A tool to adjust filmic values in several Call of Duty titles:
+A external tool to adjust filmic values in several Call of Duty titles.

 Titles supported: